SnoutBug/BeamNG_terrainMaterialCache/README.md

 rm *.tar.gz
 cd ~/
 ```
-### Maps from the BeamNG Repository (Mods)
+### BeamNG Repository (Mods)
- 1. Look at the URL for the Repository
+ 1. Look at the URL of your map
  2. www.beamng.com/resources/natural-playground.18030/
  3. The URL will contain a number (18030)
  4. If the map has been added to the this repository you will be able to find a tag with the same number.
  5. github.com/SnoutBug/BeamNG_terrainMaterialCache/tags
- 6. Use these commands to download the textures for this map
+ 6. Use these commands to download the textures for this map and replace *id_here* with the id found in the URL

 ```Bash
 mkdir ~/.steam/root/steamapps/compatdata/284160/pfx/drive_c/users/steamuser/AppData/Local/BeamNG.drive/0.24/temp/art